jpane24/OVtool/README.md

-*Note: This is a work in progress – last updated 04-10-2020*
+*Note: This is a work in progress – last updated 04-14-2020*

 # Introduction

-The <ins>O</ins>mitted <ins>V</ins>ariable tool (`OVtool`) package was designed to assess the sensitivity of research findings to omitted variables when estimating causal effects using propensity score (PS) weighting.
+The <ins>O</ins>mitted <ins>V</ins>ariable <ins>T</ins>ool (`OVtool`)
+package was designed to assess the sensitivity of research findings to omitted variables when estimating causal effects using propensity score (PS) weighting.
 This package includes graphics and summary results that will enable a researcher to quantify the impact an omitted variable would have on their results.
 Burgette et al. (in preparation) describe the methodology behind the primary function in this package, `ov_simgrid()`.
 This document presents syntax for the implementation of the `ov_simgrid()` function and provides an example of how to interpret the packages’ graphical output.

 This package is useful in a wide range of applications where researchers want to analyze how sensitive their research findings are to unobserved